 Your relative knew me from the Kentucky Derby Museum, and she wanted me to write you a letter about my experiences driving and why I gave up driving.
 As an Aspie living independently, I believe I am qualified to share my story and give you some advice.
 I am glad that you are branching out towards self-sufficiency.
 Not too many of us are blessed with these opportunities.
 You realise that rightly, you needed transportation not provided by your parent(s).
 A car is a good option.
 It was a good option for me until I felt I am better off without driving.

 I was 24 years old when I got my license.
 I felt embarrassed when all my siblings have a car except me.
 Maybe it’s because of internalised ableism and self-loathing.
 Maybe because I thought the bus system in Fort Wayne sucked where I lived and I did not want to be with “weird” (read: poor and/or disabled) people.
+(Yes, there was a time I loathed myself because of my disability and what happened to me years back did not helped me one bit.)

 My first car was a used car my husband got for $2000, a Ford Taurus.
 I drove that car until it gave out.
 It had scratches from driving too close to the curb or poles.
 Who knows?
 I managed to drive different cars.
 I even drove cross country from Indiana to Arizona.